 Meth, short for methamphetamine, is a stimulant drug that has become more and more popular in the United States.
 Meth comes in many forms – pills, powder, or crystal meth – and is highly addictive and can lead to withdrawal symptoms or even overdose.
-Our meth addiction treatment at Clearbrook Treatment Center Massachusetts starts with a meth detox.
-When planning on detoxing from meth, it is important to do so in a professional and safe setting, like with our detox team here.
+Detoxing from meth is the first step of our meth addiction treatment at Clearbrook Treatment Center Massachusetts to address withdrawals and decrease the risk of relapse.
+Keep reading to learn how detox helps in recovery.

 Common meth withdrawal symptoms include:

 - Irregular sleep

 Some of these symptoms can worsen the longer the patient is using the drug.
 Symptoms like depression can slowly happen and worsen over time.
 Suicidal thoughts are one of the worst and biggest indicators of depression caused by meth withdrawal.

 Detoxing off meth takes both a physical and mental toll on the patients.
 The specialists at our Massachusetts treatment center are here to support them through this process that can be tough.

 The meth timeline for withdrawal varies depending on the patient and how long they have been using this drug.
 The heavier the person used crystal meth, the more severe and longer-lasting their symptoms.

 - Withdrawal starts within the first 24 hours of abstinence.

 - Symptoms peak within the first 7 to 10 days of stopping the use of the drug.
 From this point, the intensity of the symptoms will start to decline steadily.